Breeding Location:

 Range and Habitat

-Yellow-billed Cuckoo: Breeds from central California, Minnesota, and southern New Brunswick southward.
+Yellow-billed Cuckoo: Breeds from extreme southeastern Canada, throughout the eastern, southern, Midwestern states, and into northern Mexico.
+Found locally in the west and southwest from Montana to California.
 Spends winters in South America.
 Preferred habitats include moist thickets, willows, overgrown pastures, and orchards.

 Breeding and Nesting